qcri-social/AIDR/Installation-instructions.md

     * description: client description
     * queueSize: task pending size
     * aidrHostURL : train API rest service url
     * defaultTaskRunsPerTask : the numbers of user vote for a task
+* Appropriately set the `crowdsourcingAPIMainUrl` in the `system.properties` file under `aidr-manager`.
 * Build using maven following the instructions above; this should generate a file `aidr-trainer-pybossa-X.war`
 * Deploy `aidr-trainer-pybossa-X.war` to Glassfish using the instructions above.